muggy8/improbable/have-and-havenot/rM7jQact.md

 "R-Right!"
 Ethan snapped.

-I know Ethan isn't suited for the front lines despite being a student of mine so I didn't continue this topic much further as there's were other things I wanted to talk to him about.
+I know Ethan isn't suited for the front lines despite being a student of mine so I didn't continue this topic much further.

 I walked over to the kitchen area by the fireplace at the corner of the living room and placed the tray into a bucket of water there.